rwth-acis/syncmeta/README.md

 # SyncMeta - Near real-time collaborative modeling framework

+For the full documentation, please visit the [SyncMeta Documentation](https://github.com/rwth-acis/syncmeta/wiki).
 ## Build and Run

 The easiest way to build and run Syncmeta is to use Docker.
 If you don't have Docker installed, you can find the installation instructions [here](https://docs.docker.com/get-docker/).